yrto/typescript-academind/README.md

 ## Function Type

-Alow us to describe the structure of a function we want as a type:
+Alows us to describe the structure of a function we want as a type:

 ```typescript
 const add = (n1: number, n2: number) => {